Tsendayush11/Tsendayush11/README.md

 - 👋 Hi, I’m @Tsendayush11
-- 👀 I’m interested in ..skateboard.
+- 👀 I’m interested in
-- 🌱 I’m currently learning ...skateboard
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...skateboard
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---